 - Mark your UAS to identify that it is registered with the FAA.
 The marking number must be a unique identifier number, legible, durable and visible or accessible without tools.

-- Submit a detailed flight plan to the Office of Risk Management and Regulatory Compliance (email@example.com) prior to operating UAS on, or above, University property using this form: Drone Request Form
+- Submit a detailed flight plan to the Office of Institutional Risk Management (email@example.com) prior to operating UAS on, or above, University property using this form: Drone Request Form

 - Provide prior notice of all flights to the SUNY Upstate Heliport and Hancock International Airport control towers.
 Drones that fly within 5 statute miles of an airport, including heliports, must provide the airport and the control tower (if one exists) with prior notice of the operation.
 Marshall Street is 5.02 statute miles from Hancock International Airport and the entire campus is within 5 statute miles of the SUNY Upstate Heliport.